twinnydotdev/twinny/README.md

 ## 🚀 Getting Started

-### Prerequisites
+### Easy Installation

-To make use of twinny properly, you will need to run the [ollama](https://github.com/jmorganca/ollama) API.

-The easiest way to run the ollama API is to install ollama then run this command.

-`
-ollama run codellama:7b-code '<PRE> def compute_gcd(x, y): <SUF>return result <MID>' `

-Replace 7b with the model which you would like to run e.g 13b or 34b.
-Please make aure that you are using the `code` version.
-Once you have a reply from the ollama model the API should have started automatically along side it.

-The extension will prompt and guide you through the installation of Ollama if you don't have it installed.
+**twinny** and **ollama** are designed to work together.
+When installing the **twinny** extension in Visual Studio Code, it will automatically prompt and guide you through the installation of **ollama**, ensuring a seamless setup process.

-### Installation & Setup

-Once you have the [ollama](https://github.com/jmorganca/ollama) API up and running you will need to install the extension.

-You can install the verified extension using vscode or visit [this link](https://marketplace.visualstudio.com/items?itemName=rjmacarthy.twinny) for more information on how to install it.
+Install the verified extension at [this link](https://marketplace.visualstudio.com/items?itemName=rjmacarthy.twinny)

-When the extension is running and the Ollama server is running you will see a `🤖` icon at the bottom of your editor.
+When the extension is running and the Ollama server is running you will see a `🤖` icon at the bottom of your code editor.

 Enjoy enhanced code completions with **twinny**! 🎉